Teach English in France

 Can I do this program over the summer?

 Because this program involves teaching in French schools, program dates are limited to the regular school year semesters when school is in session.
 We also ask that applicants commit to the entire program length.
 If your availability is limited only to the summer, or you can only spare a month or two, check out our Teach English in a Homestay in France program.
 With host family accommodations, flexible start dates, and various program length options, this program is a fantastic alternative.

 Can I choose where I am placed?

 Placement matches are made based on a variety of factors, including the shared interests, needs and desires of the schools, host families, and teachers.
 Schools all throughout the country need teachers.
 This means that while there are some placements in major cities and the surrounding suburbs, there are also placements in many other locations.
 We cannot honor specific placement location requests.
 Applicants must be willing and able to be flexible about their placement location.

 Can I apply with my friend or significant other?

 Yes, you can certainly apply for the program together.
 However, we cannot place friends or couples together.
-There will be only one teacher per school, and host families cannot accommodate more than one person.
+There will be only one teacher per school, and host families and schools cannot accommodate more than one person.
 Friends or couples applying together must be willing to live and work separately.
 We will do our best to place you relatively close to each other, but cannot make any guarantees.

 Why isn’t there a salary or stipend for this program?